-Potential applicants are required to submit a brief preapplication, referencing Funding Opportunity Announcement DE-FOA-0000536 for receipt by DOE by 4:30 p.m., Eastern Time, June 14, 2011.
+Potential applicants are required to submit a brief preapplication, referencing Funding Opportunity Announcement DE-FOA-0000555 for receipt by DOE by 4:30 p.m., Eastern Time, July 15, 2011.

 Preapplications are limited to three pages total, including a prescribed cover page.
-The cover page should include: the project title, the Lead PI's name and complete contact information, whether a New/Revised and Full/Exploratory application is anticipated, and a table listing the Lead PI and institution and all Co-PIs requesting funds, their institutions and the approximate amounts of funding requested for each institution for each year for the project.
-A sample cover page can be downloaded from http://www.science.doe.gov/ober/CESD/preapp_cover_page_templ.html.
+The cover page should include: the project title, the Lead PI's name and complete contact information, whether a Full or Exploratory application is anticipated, whether the application is a New or Renewal, and a table listing the Lead PI and institution and all funded Co-PIs, and their institutions and the approximate amount of funding requested for each year for the project for each funded investigator.
+A sample cover page is available at http://science.energy.gov/ber/research/cesd/preapp_cover_page_templ.

-Preapplications should be sent individually as a single PDF file attachment via email to: Daniel.Stover@science.doe.gov.
-The subject line of the email must state: "Preapplication DE-FOA-0000536- [Full or Exploratory]".
-Preapplications must be received by DOE by 4:30 p.m., Eastern Time, June 14, 2011.
+Preapplications must be sent individually as a single PDF file attachment via email to: david.lesmes@science.doe.gov.
+The subject line of the email must state: "SBR Preapplication to DE-FOA-0000555 - [Full or Exploratory]".
+Preapplications must be received by DOE by 4:30 PM, Eastern Time, July 15, 2011.
 No FAX or mail submission of preapplications will be accepted.
 Preapplications will be reviewed for conformance with the guidelines presented in this FOA and suitability in the technical areas specified in this FOA.
-A response to the preapplications encouraging or discouraging formal applications will be communicated to the applicants by July 5, 2011.
+A response to the preapplications encouraging or discouraging formal applications will be communicated to the applicants by August 5, 2011.
 Applicants who have not received a response regarding the status of their preapplication by this date are responsible for contacting the program office to confirm the status of their preapplications.

-Preapplications should describe the research objectives, the technical approach(es), and the proposed team members, their expertise and their roles in the proposed project.
+All preapplications should describe the research objectives, the technical approach(s), and the proposed team members and their expertise.
+Applications that have been previously submitted for review and declined should also describe how the applicants have responded to the reviewer comments in this revised and resubmitted application.
+Renewal Applications should briefly summarize the significant findings and publications resulting from the previous work and explain how such results relate to the activities proposed to be undertaken in the renewal period.

 The intent in requesting a preapplication is to save the time and effort of applicants in preparing and submitting a formal project application that may be inappropriate for the program.

-Preapplications will be reviewed relative to the scope and research needs as outlined in this FOA and outlined in the Climate Research Roadmap workshop report (at http://www.sc.doe.gov/ober/ClimateRoadmapWorkshop_2010.pdf).
+Preapplications will be reviewed relative to the scope and research needs as outlined in this FOA.
 Biographical data are not required for preapplications, nor is an institutional endorsement necessary.